ziglang/zig/README.md

  * Tagged union type instead of raw unions.
  * Generics so that one can write efficient data structures that work for any data type.
- * Provides an error type with several syntatic constructs which makes writing robust code convenient and straightforward.
-Writing correct code is easier than writing buggy code.
  * No header files required.
 Top level declarations are entirely order-independent.
  * Compile-time code execution.
 Compile-time reflection.